 The Working Group relied primarily on what had been previously the most popular tools.
-Appeals to parties and letters to donors were used in all ten conclusions.
-Emphasizing DDR and improving the CAC dimension of peacekeeping and political missions continued to be popular as they were each used in seven conclusions.
+Appeals to parties and letters to donors were used in all 10 conclusions.
+Emphasizing DDR and improving the CAAC dimension of peacekeeping and political missions continued to be popular as they were each used in seven conclusions.
 Beyond these tools, the use of specific requests to other UN agencies dropped off considerably.
 Only the conclusions on the Central African Republic and Sri Lanka included such requests.

-The Working Group increased reliance on the use of two tools related to accountability for perpetrators of violations, whose importance was also highlighted in resolution 2068 (2012).
+The Working Group increased reliance on the use of two tools related to accountability for perpetrators of violations, the importance of which was also highlighted in Resolution 2068 (2012).
 The Working Group continued to increase advocacy for accountability, including calls for accountability in nine of the 10 conclusions adopted.
 The Working Group also increased considerably the use of existing sanctions committees, making reference to existing sanctions regimes in its conclusions on Afghanistan, Democratic Republic of the Congo, Iraq, and Somalia, but not in Sudan.

 In 2011-2012, the Working Group also showed innovation in acting on unfolding crises outside of the normal consideration of conclusions on the reports of the Secretary-General.
-The Working Group received four extra-ordinary briefings of the Special Representative of the Secretary-General, including three briefings (covering Côte d'Ivoire, Syria, Libya, Mali, and the Democratic Republic of the Congo) during its formal meetings on other conclusions and one emergency briefing (covering Syria).
+The Working Group received four extraordinary briefings of the Special Representative of the Secretary-General, including three briefings (covering Côte d'Ivoire, Syria, Libya, Mali, and the Democratic Republic of the Congo) during its formal meetings on other conclusions, and one emergency briefing (covering Syria).
 However, efforts by the Chair of the Working Group in 2012 to have the Working Group issue a press statement on events unfolding in relation to activities of the M23 armed group in the Democratic Republic of the Congo were reportedly rebuffed on the grounds of lack of precedent for such press statements.
-6 In 2013, the Working Group continued to show innovation on fast-changing crises and their impact on children, receiving regular briefings of the Special Representative of the Secretary-General.